gis-ops/docker-valhalla/README.md

 ## Build the image

 If you want to build the image yourself, be aware that you might need to adapt the base image in the `Dockerfile` to reflect the version of Valhalla you'd like to build.
 You can find the tags of the `valhalla/valhalla:run-*` images here: https://hub.docker.com/r/valhalla/valhalla/tags.
+On top of the Valhalla base image we support the following build arguments (see [notes on user management](#notes-on-user-management)):

+- `USER_ID`: specify the user UID of the container-internal `valhalla` user.
+Either leave this blank or, most usually, specify your current user's UID.
+- `GROUP_ID`: specify the group UID of the container-internal `valhalla` user.
+Either leave this blank or, most usually, specify the group's UID whose members you want to have write access to the container-generated files.

-**Note**, that this is only valid down to `3.1.0`, before the building scheme was completely different.
+**Note**, before Valhalla version `3.1.0` the building scheme was completely different.
 Please contact enquiry@gis-ops.com if you need access to previous Valhalla versions via Docker.

 Then it's a simple